The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 "I don't understand?"

-"But if I marry a good man—" said the Princess.
+"But if I marry a good man, who will make a good king—" said the Princess.

 "There are no good kings," the Queen said.
 "And there are no good queens."